 This warm, inviting and nurturing environment is a blessing to many, and we were honored to tour the facility and to donate to such an amazing organization.

-Annual SRNA Scholarships are offered to our founders Alma Mater, Excela School of Anesthesia in Latrobe, PA during our Spring Anesthesia Conferences.
+Annual SRNA Scholarships are offered to our founders Alma Mater, Excela School of Anesthesia in Latrobe, PA.

 2019 Recipient – Michelle Cerasuolo SRNA